2E0PGS/2E0PGS.github.io/index.md

 Anyway here you will find a collection of topics which evolve around my hobbies.
 Mostly Computers, Music and Electronics.

-Alot of the content here at the moment revolves around Ham Radio but I plan to expand this site to support more content around my other hobbies.
+A lot of the content here at the moment revolves around Ham Radio but I plan to expand this site to support more content around my other hobbies.

 I plan to add a blog to this [Jekyll](https://github.com/jekyll/jekyll) site so I can post tips and tricks I have come across into simple blog posts which can be indexed via search engines.
 I am not one of those people who like to blog about my life story.
 However I will share useful tips on any topic I see fit.